PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/portable-game-consoles/sony-portable-game-consoles/psvita.md

 2. The game is in your roms\psvita folder and is not yet installed in vita3k emulator

 {% hint style="info" %}
-Games are installed in the `emulators\vita3k\ux0\app` folder of your RetroBat installation.
+Games are installed in the `emulators\vita3k\ux0\app` folder of your ProjectArcade installation.
 {% endhint %}

 #### Case 1 : game is already installed in vita3k

-Create a .m3u file in the `\roms\psvita` folder of your RetroBat installation with game name:
+Create a .m3u file in the `\roms\psvita` folder of your ProjectArcade installation with game name:

 <figure><img src="https://i.imgur.com/tfILs19.png" alt=""><figcaption></figcaption></figure>